 6 total with no portion scored less than 5

 J1 visa requires the visitor to show expenses for the visitor and any accompanying dependents for the entire duration of the program.
 Obtaining health insurance is mandatory.
 Details of the J1 scholar program are available here

 Academic Credential Evaluation

-The J1 visa requires that all visiting scholars submit an academic credential evaluation.
+The J1 visa requires that all visiting scholars submit an academic credential evaluation, if their degrees were obtained outside the United States.
 A list of organizations that will complete the evaluation for you is located at: http://www.naces.org/members.html